michaelrushton-dev/my-website/README.md

 3. Drop the image into the following directory: _src/components/Projects/Cards/cardsArray_

-4. Now go into this file: _src/components/Projects/Cards/cardsArray/cardsArray.js_ and change the import path of the card number you wish to display the new image in to correspond with the fliename of the new image you just added
+4. Now go into this file: _src/components/Projects/Cards/cardsArray/cardsArray.js_ and create a new import named accordingly (eg 'card3' for it to be the third card displayed) with the corresponding import path of the new image you just added, for example

+`import card3 from './Cheese_Sandwich.png';`

-5. Navigate to the following file: _src/components/Projects/Cards/Descriptions/descriptionsArray.js_ and write a description of the new project in the corresponding variable slot at the top of the file
+5. Navigate to the following file: _src/components/Projects/Cards/Descriptions/descriptionsArray.js_ and write a description of the new project in a new variable slot at the top of the file for example:

+`const desc1 = 'This is a description of the new project called Cheese Sandwich'; `

+6. Still in the same file, add the name of the above variable to the default exported array: descriptionArray

 # Starting the App